scipy/scipy/doc/source/dev/governance/governance.rst

 The SciPy Project (The Project) is an open source software project.
-The goal of The Project is to develop open source software for scientific computing in Python, and in particular the ``scipy`` package.
+The goal of The Project is to develop open source software for scientific computing in Python, and, in particular, the ``scipy`` package.
 The Software developed by The Project is released under the BSD (or similar) open source license, developed openly and hosted on public GitHub repositories under the ``scipy`` GitHub organization.

 The Project is developed by a team of distributed developers, called Contributors.
-Contributors are individuals who have contributed code, documentation, designs or other work to the Project.
+Contributors are individuals who have contributed code, documentation, designs, or other work to the Project.
 Anyone can be a Contributor.
 Contributors can be affiliated with any legal entity or none.
-Contributors participate in the project by submitting, reviewing and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub, mailing lists, and other channels.
+Contributors participate in the project by submitting, reviewing, and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub, mailing lists, and other channels.
 The foundation of Project participation is openness and